ReneOlsthoorn/Ground/README.md

 ### The C dereference pointer code problem
 One specific problem, that I already discovered 30 years ago is the C pointer code problem.
-For instance, you got the following code:
+For instance, you have the following code:
 ```
 Texture2D* tp = &texture;
 tp->height = 100;